iizukanao/picam/README.md

                           (e.g. --tcpout tcp://127.0.0.1:8181)
      [camera]
       --autoex            Enable automatic control of camera exposure between daylight and night modes.
-This forces variable frame rate.
+This forces variable frame rate and automatic control of GOP size.
       --autoexthreshold <num>  When average value of Y (brightness) for 10 milliseconds of captured image falls below <num>, camera exposure will change to night mode.
 Otherwise